eProsima/Fast-DDS-docs/docs/fastddsgen/rpc_calculator_feed_app/includes/workspace.rst

 Create the application workspace
 --------------------------------

+First, create a directory named *workspace_CalculatorFeed*, which will represent the workspace of the application.

 The appplication workspace will have the following structure at the end of the project.
 The file ``build/calculator`` corresponds to the generated *Fast DDS* application: